A Guide to Reverse Mortgages: Pros & Cons

 • State and Local Programs: If your finances feel like they’re spread a bit thin, it’s important to know that you’re not alone.
 On the federal level, there are programs designed to help seniors with housing costs –– including social security and supplemental security income.
 On the state and local level, these can include things like property tax (or “homestead”) deferrals, which can be found in Ohio and many other states.6 Explore programs where you live for a clearer idea of what financial support may be available.

-• Truehold’s Sale-Leaseback: Access your home equity?
+• Truehold’s Sell and Stay Transaction: Access your home equity?
 Check.
 Avoid the fees of a reverse mortgage?
 Check.
 Remain in your comfortable, familiar, cherished home?
 Check, check, check!
-Truehold’s sale-leaseback has proven to be a best-of-both-worlds solution for many homeowners, making it a compelling alternative to a reverse or existing mortgage.
+Truehold’s sell and stay transaction has proven to be a best-of-both-worlds solution for many homeowners, making it a compelling alternative to a reverse or existing mortgage.

-Here’s how it works: You sell your home to Truehold in exchange for your home equity, then continue living in your home for as long as you wish while paying rent.
-No interest, no age requirements, and reduced responsibilities –– we’ll handle major repairs and maintenance, homeowner’s insurance, and required property taxes so you can enjoy what will surely be some of the best years of your life (so far).
+Here’s how it works: You sell your home in exchange for your home equity, then continue living in your home as a renter.
+No interest, no age requirements, and reduced responsibilities –– we’ll handle essential repairs, property tax, and property insurance, so you can enjoy your home.
 You can even leverage your home equity to help finance outstanding debt, buy a new home, and more.

-If you want to learn more about Truehold’s sale-leaseback and how this can be the perfect alternative to a reverse mortgage, connect with one of our trusted advisors.
-You’ll get a cash offer on your home within 48 hours and a clearer understanding of why homeowners in Ohio, Missouri, Kentucky, Oklahoma, Indiana, Pennsylvania, and now Texas have trusted Truehold on their journeys toward financial freedom.
+If you want to learn more about Truehold’s sell and stay transaction and how this can be the perfect alternative to a reverse mortgage, connect with one of our trusted representatives.
+You’ll get an offer on your home within 48 hours and a clearer understanding of why homeowners in so many states across the US have trusted Truehold on their journeys toward financial freedom.

 Weighing the Pros and Cons of a Reverse Mortgage